 After the intro, Davis makes himself known with a wail on trumpet, declaring his presence as leader of the group.
 Notes slide to give the solo a sleazy feel, like it’s been drenched in passionate night between lovers.

-Adderley takes over as Davis’s final notes play, notes gliding up and down scales, giving the solo a free form feel.
+Adderley takes over as Davis’s final notes play, notes gliding up and down scales, giving the solo a free-form feel.
 Its frenetic pace makes great use of the ample time afforded by the mode to really explore the scales being played.

 Coltrane carries Adderley’s solo with his own scale climbing.
 Coltrane absolutely takes the spotlight, crescendoing and belting his saxophone over the rhythm.
 His frenetic tremolo’s and glissandos mirror Adderley’s.

 Next is a quiet interlude as the piano gently calms down the listener form the louder and faster saxophone solos, allowing sparse notes to highlight the walking bass and jazz standard drums.
-Just as the song takes it building before launching into solos, the song takes it times as it leaves a faint trail of what came before, ending just as it began, with its two mode structure.
+Just as the song takes it building before launching into solos, the song takes it times as it leaves a faint trail of what came before, ending just as it began, with its two-mode structure.

 Unlike the previous song, “Freddie Freeloader” starts off with groove firmly in place.
-However, like its predecessor, it again establishes a simple motif based off of two modes, this time in the form of twelve-bar blues.
+However, like its predecessor, it again establishes a simple motif based on of two modes, this time in the form of twelve-bar blues.